 Close

-11. Another way to say 'quickly summarize' the main points of the presentation, is
+11. Another way to tell the audience that you are going to 'quickly summarize' the main points of your presentation to them, is

 Briefly recapping: